jennakalina/tf-knockdown-explorer/README.md

 # TF Knockdown Data Explorer

-A web interface for browsing a global TF knockdown dataset.
-See paper methods for additional information on all analyses performed
+Repository for a web interface browsing a global TF knockdown dataset and the associated scripts used to complete the analysis of raw data.
+See paper methods for additional information on all analyses performed.

 https://jennakalina.github.io/tf-knockdown-explorer/index.html

+## Scripts

+The directory "scripts" contains all of the R scripts used to process the raw data and generate the data used for the web interface.
+Methods are described in the paper.

-## Tabs
+## Web Interface Tabs

 ### Differential Analysis